Keeper-Security/Commander/keepercommander/plugins/pspasswd/README.md

 ### Manually executing this command

-To run the command manually, just login to Keeper interactive shell, locate the record and use the "rotate" command:
+To run the command manually, just login to Keeper interactive shell, locate the record and use the "rotate" command.
+Here's an example:

 ```
 $ keeper shell